Playoff Roundup: District soccer action underway as Trojans, Lakers, Vikings move on; TC United's promising season ends in regional semis

 The Trojans, coming off an outright claim to the Big North Conference championship, could see crosstown rival Traverse City West in the district semifinals if the Titans get by Midland Dow on Thursday.
 The semis are set for Tuesday at 5 p.m. and will either be in Traverse City or back at Midland Dow.

 Glen Lake also picked up its 10th win of the season, toppling Suttons Bay at home by a 3-0 final.
-Gemma Lerchen had a goal and two assists.
-Ruby Hogan tallied a goal and an assist, and Paige Steffke found the back of the net for a goal.
+Gemma Lerchen, Ruby Hogan and Paige Steffke found the back of the net for a goal and all three also had an assist.
 Ashley Croff was solid for the Lakers, getting the shutout with seven saves.

 The Lakers improved to 10-1-1, and the Norse ended their season at 7-6-3.
 Despite being shorthanded throughout the season, the Lakers shared the Northwest Conference championship with Leland.
 Glen Lake now takes on Charlevoix (6-10-1) on the Rayders home pitch at 6 p.m.
 Wednesday in the district semifinals.